Tongue exercises for articulation - these assist clean, clear speech.

 Stick the tongue out as far as you can and sweep it from right to left around the outside of your lips.
 Repeat 3 times, then reverse the direction and repeat 3 times.

+Did you know difficulties with enunciation (pronouncing words), might be caused by a lazy tongue?
 You'll find more tongue exercises for articulation on this page of tongue twisters.
-Choose those that will help you overcome your known pronunciation problems and repeat them daily along with "Mrs Tongue Does Her Housework".
-If faithfully done, you'll hear improvements quite rapidly.
+Choose the ones that will help you overcome your known pronunciation problems and repeat them daily along with 'Mrs Tongue Does Her Housework'.
+If regularly done, you'll hear improvements quite rapidly. |

-If you lead a public speaking group and you're always on the look-out for activities to improve confidence & delivery, You'll love my book!
 28 public speaking games (with many more variations and extensions), full instructions, PLUS printable topic, tongue twister, poem and image sheets.
-A complete one-stop-select-print-go public speaking resource for busy people.
-Find out more |